russells-crockpot/rollit/docs/general/dialects.rst

 Dialects are a way for you to add or override different modifiers for different situations.
 Going back to the example in :ref:`Notation | Substitutions`, having an ``advantage`` substitution makes perfect sense in D&D 5th Edition, but less sense in Pathfinder, which doesn't have a concept of advantage or disadvantage.
-Therefore, it makes sense to be able to seperate them.
+Therefore, it makes sense to be able to separate them.

 Additionally, a dialect can inherit from another dialect.